EMBRYOPSIDA Pirani & Prado

 MARANTACEAE R. Brown, nom. cons.
 Back to Zingiberales

-(Aerial stem +); (mucilage canals - Thalia); SiO2 bodies also hat-like; (stomata anomocytic); leaf sheath closed; petiole often long, pulvinate at the apex [oblique cells]; inflorescence bracts deciduous); flowers in mirror image pairs [2-flowered cymules], of moderate size, median member of the outer whort adaxial; inner whorl T and A develop before outer whorl T and A; C, A and style all basally fused, (outer staminodes 0), one inner staminode hooded [= staminodium cucullatum], another ± fleshy and with callosities [= staminodium callosum], fertile half stamen often with a petal-like lateral appendage; (only 1 G fertile), style under tension, becoming curved, secondary pollen presentation [pollen deposited on adaxial surface of style, on "stamp", with secretory area]; ovule 1/carpel, basal, becoming amphitropous, (micropyle bistomal - Phrynium), outer integument 6-8(-12) cells across); (nucellar cap ca 2 cells across), lateral epidermal cells dividing periclinally; (fruit a berry); mesotesta tanniniferous, operculum endotestal, (tegmen with thin elongated sclereids); embryo curved, long; n = (-13), chromosomes "very small"; (mesocotyl +), collar at right angles to cotyledon.
+(Aerial stem +); (mucilage canals - Thalia); SiO2 bodies also hat-like; (stomata anomocytic); leaf sheath closed; petiole often long, pulvinate at the apex [oblique cells]; (inflorescence bracts deciduous); flowers in mirror image pairs [2-flowered cymules], of moderate size, median member of the outer whort adaxial; inner whorl T and A develop before outer whorl T and A; C, A and style all basally fused, (outer staminodes 0), one inner staminode hooded [= staminodium cucullatum], another ± fleshy and with callosities [= staminodium callosum], fertile half stamen often with a petal-like lateral appendage; (only 1 G fertile), style under tension, becoming curved, secondary pollen presentation [pollen deposited on secretory area on adaxial surface of style, the "stamp"]; ovule 1/carpel, basal, becoming amphitropous, (micropyle bistomal - Phrynium), outer integument 6-8(-12) cells across, (nucellar cap ca 2 cells across), lateral epidermal cells dividing periclinally; (fruit a berry); mesotesta tanniniferous, operculum endotestal, (tegmen with thin elongated sclereids); embryo curved, long; n = (-13), chromosomes "very small"; (mesocotyl +), collar at right angles to cotyledon.

 31[list]/550: Goeppertea (250).
 Tropics, esp.
 American, not in Australia (map: from Heywood 1978; Andrew Ford, pers. comm.; Fl.
 N. Am.
 4: 2003; ; Trop.
 Afr.
 Fl.
 Pl.
 Ecol.
 Distr.
 7. 2012).
 [Photo - Leaf, Flower.]